Christchurch Infant School

 He has twin daughters that have been through Christchurch Infant School and are currently in the Junior school. he enjoys walking, climbing, abseiling and kayaking.

-Andrew enjoys most sports from the comfort of his living room, but skis, keeps fit and and rides his motorcycle when the weather is conducive.
+Originally from London, Andrew has supported two children through the education system including nursery, independent and state secondary schools, university and apprenticeships.
+He enjoys most sports from the comfort of his living room, but skis, keeps fit and rides his motorcycle when the weather is conducive.

-Nicki was elected as Staff Governor in September 2019.
-Her link role is for ‘Personal Development’ of the school, linking in with members of staff who are responsible for leading PSHE (Personal, Social and Health Education) and the School Council.
+Nicki was elected as Staff Governor in September 2019, and her link role is for Wellbeing and the Personal Development of the school, linking with members of staff who are responsible for leading PSHE (Personal, Social and Health Education) and the School Council.

 Adnan was elected as a Co-opted Governor in October 2022.
 His link role is maths.